Mazerinth/toki-pona-translation-for-Minecraft/STYLE GUIDE.md

 I've been using the 120 official words, plus:
 - pre-pu monsuta, kipisi, leko and pake
-- post-pu soko and taki.
+- post-pu soko and taki, considering usawi

 Some roots have taken on niche or slightly ante meanings:
 - alasa *v* search